 Once you are equipped with some context and history, burning palo santo sticks or using palo santo essential oil is pretty straightforward.
 Here are a few ways to incorporate it into your spiritual practice.
 (One quick note: Whenever you light palo santo sticks, avoid directly inhaling the smoke and prop open a door or window.)

 Use a match or lighter to ignite the end of your palo santo stick, and let it burn for about 30 seconds or so before blowing it out.
 The smoldering end will give off a white smoke for a few minutes, The grounding aroma can help you prepare your mind and energy for meditation.

 For clearing your space:

 Begin with a clear, simple intention to clear the negative energy in your space and mind.
-Light the stick as above and move around the room, waving the wood to spread the smoke.
+Light the stick above and move around the room, waving the wood to spread the smoke.
 Remember to focus your mind, and note that you may need to relight the stick once or twice.

 How much does it last?